fenago/react-graphql-course/mini-labs/9_Constructing_Types.md

 app.listen(4000);
 console.log('Running a GraphQL API server at localhost:4000/graphql');
 ```

+**Note:** Run queries we ran earlier, you should get same response.

 When we use this method of creating the API, the root level resolvers are implemented on the Query and Mutation types rather than on a root object.